AlejandroPqLz/tf-diffusion-scratch/README.md

 #### 4.2 TensorFlow for MacOS

-TensorFlow does not support GPU acceleration on MacOS with CUDA and cuDNN, so you need to install the its specific version for MacOS.
+TensorFlow does not support GPU acceleration on MacOS with CUDA and cuDNN, so you need to install the specific version for MacOS.
 To do so, just run the following command:

 ```bash
     pip install tensorflow-metal